wireless-broadband-alliance/wba-openroaming-portal/README.md

 - chown -R www-data:www-data /var/www/openroaming/public/resources/uploaded/
 ```

-**IMPORTANT**: After you load the fixtures by running the second command, you need to change the following environment variable, is crucial for TLS connections:
+**IMPORTANT**: After you load the fixtures by running the second command, you need to change the following environment variable:

 `RADIUS_TRUSTED_ROOT_CA_SHA1_HASH`: The SHA1 hash of your RADIUS server's trusted root CA. The default value is set to the SHA1 hash of the LetsEncrypt CA.

-This number is needed to validate the RADIUS server's certificate during TLS negotiation.
-If you use a different CA for your RADIUS server, you must replace this value with the SHA1 hash of your CA's root certificate. **TLS connection errors** can happen if the right SHA1 hash is not provided.
+This number is needed to validate the RADIUS server's certificate.
+If you use a different CA for your RADIUS server, you must replace this value with the SHA1 hash of your CA's root certificate. **Connections errors** can happen if the right SHA1 hash is not provided.

 Make sure to check the `SettingFixture.php` file for any reference about the default data and check the migrations about the database on the migrations folder of the project.